abidgen/Next_word_prediction/README.md

 This presentation was generated as a requirement for completion of the coursera course titled "Data science capstone."

-The application (Auto Loan Calculator) was developed using Shiny and can be observed [here](https://abidgen.shinyapps.io/next_word_prediction/).
+The application was developed using Shiny and can be observed [here](https://abidgen.shinyapps.io/next_word_prediction_Abid/).

 Source codes for the presentation (Rmd file) and application (ui.R and server.R) are hosted at [Github](https://github.com/abidgen/Coursera_data_science_capstone_jhu).